 Step 5: Tell your Story: About and Contact Page

-If your Portfolio includes a Gallery of work, an About Page and Contact page, you'll have all the essentials covered.
+If your Portfolio includes a Collection of work, an About Page and Contact page, you'll have all the essentials covered.
 When crafting your About Page, avoid the temptation to simply treat it like a resume.
 Telling a story is much more intriguing than a list of your past jobs, and gives the viewer a memorable and comprehensive sense of who you are.

 Did you have an experience early in your career that lead you to pursue a passion or shape your creative direction?
 How did you get where you are today?
 Your About Page is where your personality can shine beyond your design choices, so take advantage of this opportunity.